liltran615/Azure-Project-1/README.md

 ### Elk Configuration

 Ansible was used to make configuration on the ELK machine.
-No configuration was performed manually which will decrease the chances of mistakes.
+No configuration were performed manually, which will decrease the chances of mistakes.

 [ansible.yml](ansible.yml.TXT)

 [ansibleinstall-elk.yml.TXT](ansibleinstall-elk.yml.TXT)

-It makes the process of configuring and updating machines to the network easier.
-We will only have to make changes to the ansible playbook, and it will automatically be changed to all the machines linked with the playbook.
+It makes the process of configuring, and updating machines to the network easier.
+We will only have to make changes to the ansible playbook, and it will automatically  change to all the machines linked with the playbook.

 The playbook implements the following tasks: :books: